— THANK YOU FOR VISITING —

 Order your 2021 calendars now! $10 with $2 shipping (tax included).

 If ordering more than 1 calendar, please add $1 or more per calendar.

 If you prefer to send a check, please make it out to

 HH Museum & send to PO Box 107, Hammond, NY 13646.

 I am having trouble getting proper credit card button to work, but hope to get it corrected by next week.
 (In the meantime, you could pay via the Donate button.)

 Wednesday: 10 AM – 4 PM

 Saturday: 9 AM – 1 PM

 OUR FIRST SCOTTISH SETTLER WAS WILLIAM MCNEIL.
 He lived in a cave on the shore of Chippewa Bay prior to 1812.
-The solid 8 foot tall limestone statue of William McNeil in front of our Museum was carved by local artist, Carmen D'Avino.
+The solid 8 foot tall stone statue of William McNeil in front of our museum was carved by local artist, Carmen D'Avino.